 Top 10 Environmental Science Research Topics

-Today, the environment is changing at a faster rate than at almost any other time since humans have been on Earth.
+Over the last 40 years, the rate of global warming has been more than twice what it was between 1880 and 1981.
 As a result, we need people who can study the environment and ensure it's healthy for everyone, no matter where they live.

 Whether you're majoring in environmental science or hoping to write a compelling research paper, here are some of the most interesting environmental science topics you can pursue right now.